Alvor1991/PP1-Las-Tacos/README.md

     - On the Home page, the W3C Markup Validator found errors concerning headings not being included on the hero section, the intro section and the image section.
 The hero section tags and image section tags were replaced with divs.
 The intro section h1 element was replaced with a h2 element.

     - On the Menu page, the W3C Markup Validator found errors regarding duplicate ID values for section tags.
 I replaced these IDs with classes.
 Another error was found concerning h1 element to be used as a top-level heading only.
-I replaced this with a/ h2 element.
+I replaced this with a h2 element.

     - On the Contact page, the W3C Markup Validator found errors concerning the iframe - a bad value of 100% for attribute width.
 Removed html iframe styling and replaced the same values in custom CSS.